Dr Calum Waddell

 Room 21, MacRobert Building

-I have presented my work at the Language, Literature and Linguistics conference in Singapore (2017), the University of Ghana (2018) and I was scheduled for the Film in History conference at the University of Pretoria (2020), which was cancelled due to the pandemic.
+I have presented my work at the Language, Literature and Linguistics conference in Singapore (2017) and the University of Ghana (2018).
 To date, I have chaired presentations for conferences at the University of Bedfordshire (2014) and Birmingham City University (2017).

-I gained practical experience as a documentary producer/director, with feature output that includes 42nd Street Memories (2015), Category III: The Untold Story of Hong Kong Exploitation Cinema (2018) and Prince: The Peach and Black Times (2019).
+I gained practical experience as a content/documentary producer/director, with feature output that includes 42nd Street Memories (2015) and Prince: The Peach and Black Times (2019).
 I also worked as a journalist for magazines such as Dazed, SFX and Total Film and wrote RoboCop: The Definitive History for MGM Studios/Titan Books in 2014.
+In 2022 I was thrilled to help with the organisation of the university's "Dark Nights" film festival.

 I am interested in supervising PhDs in similar research areas, especially film/film culture in South Africa/Southern Africa.